CPG123456/CPG123456/README.md

 - ⚡ Fun fact: ...
 -->

-My name is PuguangCai👨‍🎓 and I'm a graduate student at Tianjin University🎓.
+My name is PuguangCai👨‍🎓 and I graduated from Tianjin University🎓.
-I am looking for a job as an algorithm engineer👨‍💻.
-If you can offer such a position, please contact me📧(pgcai@tju.edu.cn).
+I'm currently working on stereo matching.If you have anything you want to communicate, please contact me📧(pgcai@tju.edu.cn).